 In addition, I have experience of supporting individuals with language and communication difficulties, autistic spectrum and learning difficulties and can differentiate to meet individual needs.

-I am a fully qualified counsellor with a Foundation Degree in Humanistic Counselling (FdSc).
+I am a fully qualified counsellor and an Accredited member of the British Association for Counsellors and Psychotherapists (BACP).
 After many years in commerce, and a foundation course in homeopathy, I retrained as a counsellor after a life long interest in human behaviour and mental health.
 I work with individuals of aged 18 and above, using an integrative approach that draws on different therapeutic approaches to best fit each client’s needs.
 I work in the present, or 'here and now', although allow for exploration of your past experiences in order to inform your choices in the future.

 My personal philosophy is that everyone is a unique, dynamic human being.
 In times of difficulty or stress, we tend to find coping strategies that become stuck in a unhealthy pattern.
 From the therapeutic relationship that is non-judgmental and empathetic, emerges a self-awareness and inner resourcefulness that brings growth and change.
 This in turn, allows us to reach our potential and lead a meaningful and fulfilling life.